Kid Activities

 A bully may refuse to take part because they have no interest in ending the bullying.
 A victim may feel that a negotiated solution is not fair when it is the other person who is completely in the wrong.

-6. Taking part in PLAYS AND OTHER DRAMA ACTIVITES
+6. Taking part in PLAYS AND OTHER DRAMA ACTIVITIES

 can help people to understand what it feels like to be bullied and to think about what they can do to stop it.
-This is something that SAC programs can facilitate.
+This is something that Classroom and After School programs can facilitate.

 7. PEER SUPPORT